-- The Degree of Bachelor of Commerce is a primary degree in the Faculty of Commerce. - 2.
-Approved courses of study must be attended for at least four years after matriculation. - Since October 1995, the degree has been offered in a unitised form and the terms used in this context are as follows: - (i) A unit is a set of approximately 24 hours of lectures for non-semesterised courses and 36 hours for semesterised courses.. - A course is comprised of one or more units.
-Each course will be followed by an examination. - (iii) Please note the following definition of terms: - Course: A series of lectures, associated coursework (if any) and the examinations associated with the course. - Course Work: All essays, projects, mid-term examinations etc. that contribute towards the final mark for a course in addition to the final written examination paper. - Examination Offering: There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date, normally at the end of the subsequent semester. - Deferral of Examination: Where the first examination offering associated with a course is not taken for whatever reason. - (iv) Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, reattend, complete any assigned course work, pass the examination and pay the associated fee. - (v) Credits will be given for each set of course units passed.
-Each level of the degree programme contains 75 credits, which are assigned as follows:
+- The Degree of Bachelor of Commerce is a primary degree in the Faculty of Commerce. - Approved courses of study must be attended for at least four years after matriculation. - 3.
+Since October 1995, the degree has been offered in a unitised form and the terms used in this context are as follows: - (i) A unit is a set of approximately 24 hours of lectures for non-semesterised courses and 36 hours for semesterised courses... - (ii) A course is comprised of one or more units.
+Each course will be followed by an examination. - (iii) Please note the following definition of terms: - Course: A series of lectures, associated coursework (if any) and the examinations associated with the course. - Course Work: All essays, projects, mid-term examinations etc. that contribute towards the final mark for a course in addition to the final written examination paper. - Examination Offering: There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date. - Deferral of Examination: Where the first examination offering associated with a course is not taken for whatever reason. - (iv) Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, reattend, complete any assigned course work, pass the examination and pay the associated fee. - Credits will be given for each set of course units passed.
+Each level of the degree programme contains 75 credits.